muratk3n/thirdwave/en/README.md

 ---

-This battery business will get ugly, everyone best head for the exists..
+This battery business will get ugly, everyone best head for the exits..
 Based on typical 10KW energy consumption per person, and its daily storage requirement with 60kg of lithium / 70kWh battery means demand will be 90 times more lithium than proven reserves.
 This road simply cannot work.
 Bat tech is the business of 1 percenters, like